 Bank of America has a slightly smaller reach than Wells Fargo with locations in 36 states and D.C.
 However, you can still certainly find the bank online and on mobile.
 That way, you can open an account and manage your account(s) wherever you are.

 Bank of America has fewer account options, as well.
-You won’t find yourself at a loss of choices, though, with three checking accounts, four IRAs, two CDs and a savings account.
+You won’t find yourself at a loss of choices, though, with checking accounts, IRAs, CDs and savings accounts.
 You should pay attention to each account’s minimum deposit requirement and monthly fees.
 Those can help indicate whether an account is right for you or not.
-For example, you may want to earn interest on your checking account, but you can’t quite meet the Interest Checking® Account’s $25 monthly fee.
-In that case, you can open a Core Checking® Account instead, with its easily waivable $12 fee.
+For example, you may want to earn interest on your checking account, but you can’t quite meet the Advantage Relationship Account’s $25 monthly fee.
+In that case, you can open an Advantage Plus Account instead, with its easily waivable $12 fee.

-Just as with Wells Fargo, Bank of America offers some low interest rates.
-Its CD rates don’t quite reach as high, but its Rewards Savings account does earn at a 0.03% APY, slightly higher than Wells Fargo’s.
+Just as with Wells Fargo, Bank of America offers some low-interest rates.
+Its CD rates don’t quite reach as high, its Preferred Rewards Savings account only earns up to 0.04% APY, lower than Wells Fargo’s.

 Wells Fargo vs. Bank of America: Bank Accounts